-These Rules and Guidelines will enter into force on 4 September 2023.
+These Rules and Guidelines will enter into force on 1 September 2024.

-Adopted by the Board of Examiners on 31 August 2023.
+Adopted by the Board of Examiners on 29 August 2024.

-&lt;sup>2 This means that the student will be authorised to teach all years of HAVO (higher general secondary education)/VWO (preuniversity education) and prevocational secondary education (VMBO).
+2 This means that the student will be authorised to teach all years of HAVO (higher general secondary education)/VWO (preuniversity education) and prevocational secondary education (VMBO).